Relation of Charge and Distance to Force:

 r: Distance between sources of the charges

-You are not required to solve problems with Coulomb's Law.
-However, this law shows how electrostatic forces are proportional to the difference and distance between the charges.
+This law shows how the strength of electrostatic forces are proportional to the difference and distance between the charges.

 What to Understand: